-

 Sung is a massively experienced 17 year synthetic chemist in both peptide/protein and small molecule chemistry.
 He is our molecule making machine and is developing our on demand chemical synthesis platform to assist both UoA and NZ-based scientists to develop both therapeutics and molecular tools in their research aims.

-Andrew is undertaking chemical synthesis of a peptide that targets an overexpressed integrin present in cancer cells with a goal of using this peptide as a Trojan horse to get payloads into cells with Dr Jiwon Hong as his co-supervisor.
+Andrew is undertaking chemical synthesis of a peptide that targets an overexpressed integrin present in cancer cells with a goal of using this peptide as a Trojan horse to get payloads into cells with Dr Jiwon Hong as his co-supervisor and Dr Kowalczyk as advisor.
 He is generously supported by the Te Aka Mātauranga Matepukupuku (Centre for Cancer Research) with a PhD stipend.

 Jinwei undertook Hons with A/P Harris in the chemical synthesis of a naturally occurring cyclic peptide.
 She is now jointly supervised by A/Prof Harris and Prof Loomes devising a chemical synthesis of complex, disulphide-rich venom peptide derived from the sea anemone H. crispa for use as a therapy for metabolic disorders